-One dead after chemical factory explosion in Spain's Tarragona
+One killed in chemical factory explosion in Spain

-MADRID (Reuters) - One person died after an explosion on Tuesday at a chemical factory in northeastern Spain that was most likely caused by a chemical accident, local media said, citing rescue services.
+TARRAGONA, Spain (Reuters) - One person was killed, another was missing and six were injured in an explosion and fire at a chemical factory in northeastern Spain, local authorities said.

+Black smoke billowed above the factory in Tarragona, following what rescue services called a “chemical accident”.
+However, authorities said there was no evidence of any “toxic cloud”.

+Two of the injured were in a critical condition, Miquel Buch, from the Catalan regional government, told TV3.

+A spokesman for Catalonia’s rescue services said the fire had been contained, adding that several of the injured had suffered burns.

-The person was killed when a building collapsed as a consequence of the shockwave generated by the explosion in Tarragona province, media including La Vanguardia and El Pais newspapers said on their websites.
+The building in which one person died collapsed near the factory.
+This was due to a shockwave from the explosion, media including La Vanguardia and El Pais newspapers said.

+“We dispatched two medical units (to the collapsed building) which confirmed the death of one person and treated a second person with less severe injuries,” Catalonia’s emergency medical service said in a tweet.

 Spanish Prime Minister Pedro Sanchez’s office said he was in touch with Catalan authorities and that Madrid was ready to “provide the necessary support due to this serious event, which has caused several injuries and substantial material damage”.

-A spokesman in Catalonia’s rescue services, which provides rescue services and disaster relief in the region, confirmed someone had died in a nearby building that collapsed, adding that it could not confirm yet if this was linked directly to the explosion or fire.

-The fire was now contained, the spokesman said, adding that two people suffered severe burns, one less severe burns and three had light injuries.

-Around 20 fire trucks, 11 emergency medical service vehicles and a helicopter attended the incident.
-TV footage showed a large fire with black smoke billowing above it.
+More than 20 fire trucks, 11 emergency medical service vehicles and a helicopter attended the incident.

 The civil defence agency advised people nearby to stay inside with doors and windows shut as a precaution, but added: “There is no evidence of a toxic cloud.”

-Local trains between Tarragona and neighbouring Port Aventura were suspended on police orders, the train operator Rodalies said, while the regional transport authority said some roads had been closed.
+Local trains between Tarragona and neighbouring Port Aventura were suspended on police orders before later resuming services, the train operator Rodalies said, while the regional transport authority said some roads had been closed.

 The affected company is Industrias Quimicas del Oxido de Etileno, the fire brigade said.

+According to its website, the company is owned by CL Grupo Industrial SA, a Spain-based group with operations in the consumer goods, energy and industrial sectors.
+The company could not immediately be reached for comment outside business hours.

-Reporting by Nathan Allen; additional reporting by Albert Gea; Writing by Ingrid Melander; Editing by Kevin Liffey and Alison Williams
+Reporting by Nathan Allen; Additional reporting by Albert Gea; Writing by Ingrid Melander; Editing by Kevin Liffey and Alison Williams